The MSPCA receives many phone calls from people who are denied homeowner’s insurance solely because they own a particular breed of dog.

 A dog’s tendency to bite is a product of many factors, including: genetic predisposition to be aggressive, early socialization, training for obedience or fighting, and quality of care and supervision.
 Therefore, an inherently aggressive dog may present little or no risk of biting if the dog is well trained and responsibly supervised.
 A seemingly friendly dog with little genetic tendency to bite may become dangerous if it lacks socialization or supervision or if it is mistreated or provoked.
 Any dog, if subject to certain circumstances, can become dangerous.

 In addition, a dog’s tendency to bite is affected by whether it is spayed or neutered.
-A study of medically attended dog bites in Denver, Colorado, suggest that male dogs are 6.2 times more likely to bite than female dogs; dogs that are unspayed/unneutered are 2.6 times more likely to bite than spayed/neutered dogs; and chained dogs are 2.8 times more likely to bite than unchained dogs.
+A study of medically attended dog bites in Denver, Colorado, suggests that male dogs are 6.2 times more likely to bite than female dogs; dogs that are unspayed/unneutered are 2.6 times more likely to bite than spayed/neutered dogs; and chained dogs are 2.8 times more likely to bite than unchained dogs.

 What can I do to prevent breed discrimination policies?